apapamarkou/pipewire-controller/README.md

 ## How to Install Piewire Controller

-Copy the following command, paste it in a terminal and hit [ENTER].
+Copy the following command, and paste it in a terminal and hit [ENTER].
 Thats it!
 ```
 wget -qO- https://raw.githubusercontent.com/apapamarkou/pipewire-controller/main/src/pipewire-controller-git-install | bash
 ```

 ## How to Uninstall Piewire Controller

-Copy the following command, paste it in a terminal and hit [ENTER].
+Copy the following command, and paste it in a terminal and hit [ENTER].
 Thats it!
 ```
 wget -qO- https://raw.githubusercontent.com/apapamarkou/pipewire-controller/main/src/pipewire-controller-git-uninstall | bash
 ```